Stephen J. Lukasik

 Stephen Joseph Lukasik (March 19, 1931 – October 3, 2019) was an American physicist who served in multiple high-level defense and scientific related positions for advancing the technologies and techniques for national defense and the detection and control of diverse types of weapons of mass destruction, especially nuclear devices.
 He was the second longest serving Director of DARPA - the Defense Advanced Research Projects Agency – during which numerous new technologies including packet and internet protocols were developed.
-He was also the first Chief Scientist of the Federal Communications Commission where he created its Office of Science and Technology and which facilitated the commercial deployment of new technology that included spread spectrum technology.
+He was also the first chief scientist of the Federal Communications Commission where he created its Office of Science and Technology and which facilitated the commercial deployment of new technology that included spread spectrum technology.

 Life and career

 Lukasik was born on Staten Island, New York, to Mildred (Tynan) and Stephen Joseph Lukasik.
 He was of Polish, German, French, English, and Irish descent.
 During high school, he gravitated to physics, and after seeing the newspaper reports on August 8, 1945 of the Hiroshima weapon, he became focused on nuclear weapon controls for much of the rest of his life.
 He went to Rensselaer Polytechnic Institute where he received a B.S. in physics 1951, and then the Massachusetts Institute of Technology to graduate five years later with a Ph.D. in physics.
 His thesis was supervised by William Allis and treated a subatomic phenomenon.
 While a graduate student at MIT, he worked at nearby BBN Technologies security-related wave phenomenon as an acoustical engineer.

-After graduating from MIT, Lukasik joined Westinghouse Bettis Atomic Laboratory as a scientist, refining criticality codes.
+After graduating MIT, Lukasik joined Westinghouse Bettis Atomic Laboratory as a scientist, refining criticality codes.
 In 1957, he went to Stevens Institute of Technology Davidson Laboratory, where he established a Fluid Physics Division which pioneered techniques such as explosive compression of magnetic flux to produce megagauss-level magnetic fields, sweeping pressure sensitive naval mines, and examining energy loss mechanisms acting on shallow water waves.
-He also taught as an Associate Research Professor in physics, and served as Director of the Stevens Computer Center.
+He also taught as an associate research professor in physics, and served as director of the Stevens Computer Center.
 In 1961, he consulted on a balloon-borne nuclear test detection system at Vitro Corporation.

-The nuclear device detection work led in 1966 to Lukasik joining the Department of Defense Advanced Research Projects Agency (DARPA) as Director of Nuclear Test Detection and the development of verification techniques to support nuclear test ban negotiations.
+The nuclear device detection work led in 1966 to Dr. Lukasik joining the Advanced Research Projects Agency (ARPA) as Director of Nuclear Test Detection and the development of verification techniques to support nuclear test ban negotiations.
 The Norwegian Large Aperture Seismic Array among others were developed as part of a network for detection of underground nuclear detonations.
 New work to understand how test ban treaties could be circumvented became important, and was a basis for evaluating new treaty proposals such as the Threshold Nuclear Test Ban Treaty signed in July 1974.